7gang/PFI/README.md

 # A ​ database server ​ with a desktop client ​ in Java

-By Peter Guld Leth, Steffan Christensen & Mihai-Alexandru Ciungu.
+© Peter Guld Leth, Steffan Christensen & Mihai-Alexandru Ciungu.

 ## O​verview